codyphobe/minecraft/README.md

 * **custom_skin**: The url to the users custom skin, if applicable.
 * **request_timestamp**: the timestamp for the request which is formatted as **DDMMYYYYHHMMSS** in local server time.

-This array can be called using the following function...

 ```php
 $minecraft->account();
 ```

+This array can be called using the function above once the user has logged in to their account otherwise **null** will be returned when calling this function.

 ```php
 $minecraft->is_premium('username');